 The deadline to reserve funds at the current level is Dec.
 20, 2013.

-A recent theft of cooper, valued at $30, will cost Roseville Electric thousands to replace.
+A recent theft of copper, valued at $30, will cost Roseville Electric thousands to replace.

 Thieves chopped into equipment at the corner of Cirby Way and Rocky Ridge Drive between 6 a.m. and 6:30 a.m., September 25 to get to cooper wire.
 Cooper is stolen from utilities and taken to recyclers for cash.
 There are many laws in place to keep recyclers from accepting stolen materials, but there is a black market.